kubernetes-sigs/kubebuilder/designs/simplified-scaffolding.md

 ```

 This makes it abundantly clear where to start looking at the code
-(`main.go` is the defacto standard entrypoint for many go programs), and
+(`main.go` is the defacto standard entry-point for many go programs), and
 simplifies the levels of hierarchy.
 Furthermore, since `main.go` actually
 instantiates an instance of the reconciler, users are able to add custom
 logic having to do with flags.